The Language and Cultural Contacts of the Population in Eastern Europe

 The intertribal exchange trading existed already at that time (see more detailed Sketch on the Development of Merchandise in Eastern Europe at Prehistoric Times ).
 This is no surprise as the Tasmanians and Australians, retaining a primitive-communal way of life longer than other peoples, had exchange trade (CHEBOKSAROV N.N., CHEBOKSAROVA I.A.
 1985: 20).
 M. Tovkaylo wrote in his dissertation:

-No doubt the first product of exchange was the salt, because its deposits were present not everywhere, but need for salt increased in the Neolithic Age in consequence of the increasing role of plant foods in human diet.
-Other items of exchanging were livestock, dried and salted fish, tools and handicrafts.
-This is evidenced by words of different meanings which existed in the western Türkic languages and in the language of the neighbouring people and which can be combined by total sense "commodity, an object of exchange".
-Actually, this word is just tovar “a product” that has in the Armenian language a form tavar meaning "sheep", "flock of sheep".
+Without a doubt, the first product of metabolism was table salt, since its deposits were not found everywhere, and in the Neolithic, with the growing role of plant foods in the human diet, the need for it increased sharply.
+Other items of exchange included livestock, dried and salted fish, tools, and handicrafts, among other things.
+This is evidenced by the existence in the Turkic languages of Western areas and the languages of neighboring peoples of words with different meanings, which can only unite the common meaning of “goods, objects of exchange”.
+This word is just tovar “a product” that has in the Armenian language a form tavar meaning "sheep", "flock of sheep".
 The Türkic languages have such forms: Kum tuuar "flock of seep", Tur tavar "property", "cattle", Balk., Kr-Tat. tu'ar "the same", Chuv tăvar "salt", tavăr "to return the debt", "revenge", "answer", etc. Chuvash words are very significant.
 The Chuvash ancestors, that is the Bulgars settled area close to the Gulf of Siwash, where long existed salt business.
-Thus, salt was for the Bulgars the main item of export therefore obtained meaning "commodity".
+Thus, salt was for the Bulgars the main item of export and therefore obtained meaning "commodity".
 The second Chuvash word stays semantically and phonetically a bit distant.
-But in principle, at first it could mean "to pay back", "to offset" that is semantically close to the "price" that could evolve from the meaning of "product exchange".
+But in principle, at first, it could mean "to pay back", or "to offset" which is semantically close to the "price" that could evolve from the meaning of "product exchange".
 Many Iranian languages have a word tabar/teber/tevir "an ax", and the Finno-Ugric words of this root have a meaning of "textile" (Saam tavyar, Mari tuvyr, Khanty tagar).
-Obviously, they all had the same origin as the instruments of labour, as products have been traded.
+They all had the same origin as the instruments of labor, as products have been traded.
 The Slavic tur “aurochs”, Lat taurus, and Gr. τυροσ, "ox" have been referred here though competent professionals (Vasmer, Walde and Hofmann, Menges) of these relationships hold back.
-At last, Ger teuer, Eng. dear, Dt. duur) can be referred here too.
+At last, Ger teuer, Eng. dear, Dt. duur) can be referred to here too.

 Germanic languages had a word *gabūr "a dweller, master", which is kept in Ger.
 Nachbar, Eng. neighbour originated from *næhwa-gabūr literally "a nearest dweller" (А. KLUGE FRIEDRICH, 1989).
 A group of Iranian words was borrowed from Germanic: j’awar/ j’ewar "a neighbour", from which Mord. shabra "the same" was loaned.
-Of course, it is an errant word coming by complex ways in many languages: Rus. shabior "a neighbour", "a friend", Bel. siabr "a fiend", "a brother" and other dimilar word in the Ukrainian, Slovenian, Serbian languages.
-There is also a group of ethnonyms like Sabirs, Savirs, Suvars, Serbs, Severiani.
+Of course, it is an errant word coming by complex ways in many languages: Rus. shabior "a neighbour", "a friend", Bel. siabr "a friend", "a brother" and other similar word in the Ukrainian, Slovenian, and Serbian languages.
+There is also a group of ethnonyms like Sabirs, Savirs, Suvars, Serbs, and Severians.These ethnonyms are found in different forms outside Europe, in particular, in the Khanti language, so it is possible that the ancient toponym Siberia can also be included here.
+On the other hand, in the Germanic languages, there were words of the root sebjö "kin", "clan", "relatives" (OE sibb, Ger.
+Sippe, Goth sibja).
+Most likely, cotamination of two Germanic roots occurred in different languages.

 * * *